 O’Neill broached the idea of turning a piece of village-owned land into a paid-parking lot for hikers and other visitors.

 The board also learned of a complaint from a resident to the village clerk about illegal overnight parking on a village street during the Nov.
 15 snowstorm.
 The mayor promised to check with the Putnam County Sheriff’s Department, which operates a substation in Nelsonville, about ticketing such vehicles.
-Furthermore, he proposed the board discuss overall parking issues in an upcoming meeting.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+Furthermore, he proposed the board discuss overall parking issues in an upcoming meeting.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.